exurd/WiiShopliftingChannel/README.md

 Open the Homebrew Launcher and select the WAD manager of your choice.
 Install the patched WAD to your NAND.

+> [!WARNING]
-If you are finished with the program or have second thoughts after installing the IOS, **DO NOT UNINSTALL THE WAD!** If you choose to uninstall, it will do as you asked and remove the IOS *entirely*, turning your console into a brick (unless recovered).
+> If you are finished with the program or have second thoughts after installing the IOS, **DO NOT ATTEMPT TO UNINSTALL THE WAD!** If you uninstall the IOS, the WAD manager will do as you ask and remove the IOS *entirely*, turning your console into a brick (unless recovered).

 ## Running